samlfair/prismic-svelte-archive/README.md

 The plugin injects a `SliceZone` component and `prismic` object into components in the `src` folder as needed.

+The `prismic` object includes a `client` method, which you can use to query the Prismic API.
+The `client` is already initialized with the `repoName` and options that you specified in `svelte.config.js`.
+You can also pass the `fetch` variable (available globally in Svelte, and provided as an argument in SvelteKit's load function) and the `session` variable.
+Passing the `session` variable is necessary for previews to work.

 In a standard Svelte component:

 ```html